wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-HTTP-502-503.md

 This article helps you troubleshoot HTTP 502/503 errors in your web app hosted in [Azure Web App](/documentation/services/web-sites/).

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](http Stack Overflow forums](https://azure.microsoft.com/support/forums/)  .
+If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the CSDN Azure](/support/forums/).
 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support site](https://azure.microso site](https://azure.microsoft.com/support/contact/)   and click on **Get Support**.
+Go to the [Azure Support site](/support/contact/) and click on **Get Support**.

 ## Symptom